glpaparelli/competitive-programming/notes/cp-notes.md

 	2) **L:** Recursively traverse the current node's left subtree.
 	3) **R:** Recursively traverse the current node's right subtree.

-**There are three methods at which position of the traversal relative to the node (in the figure: red, green, or blue) the visit of the node shall take place.**
 **The choice of exactly one color determines exactly one visit of a node as described below.**
 ![[Screenshot from 2024-01-08 09-19-39.png | center | 350]]